 Scholarships and Research Opportunities

-International Studies students include some of NC State's most engaged and intellectually active undergraduates.
-We encourage undergraduates to seek out scholarship and research opportunities and speak with your advisors about possibilities.
-Check out our Scholarships and Research Opportunities Page for more information.
+International studies students include some of NC State’s most engaged and intellectually active undergraduates.
+Seek out scholarship and research opportunities and speak with your advisors about possibilities.

 Clubs and Organizations